 Do not use the online booking system to try and schedule an appointment to get the COVID-19 vaccine.
-Adding your name to the waiting list is the only way to get a vaccine in the future.

 When can I get a vaccine?